Grilled fish with seafood sauce

 - Serve the sauce on the side or on top of the grilled fish, sprinkle with chopped parsley.

-- Serve with a slice of lime, fingerling potatoes with parsley, steamed or grilled vegetables, rice, and/or bread to soak up any leftover sauce.
+- Serve with garnished with a slice of lime, plus your choice of side dishes: fried green plantains, or potatoes, or steamed or grilled vegetables, plus rice, and/or bread to soak up any leftover sauce.

 i like the fingerling potatoes idea. i would probably modify by adding pearl onions but i think this looks really amazing. love the asparagus tips for the color! i want to try this soon.